-Our review of records of plastic ingestion by seabirds (table 3.1) seems to indicate that since studies started documenting it, the frequency of occurrence of plastics in Arctic seabirds has stayed relatively stable while the number of plastic items ingested per individual, as well the total weight, seem to be increasing over time.
-This is coherent with the single genus study carried out by Bond et al. (2013) that showed no significant trend over time in the frequency of plastic ingestion by common and thick-billed murres while the number of pieces and mass by individual fluctuated from highest in the 1980s, lowest in the late 1990s, and intermediate in contemporary samples.
-The review of the incidence of marine plastic debris on seabirds of the northeastern Atlantic (O'Hanlon et al., 2017) concludes that opportunistic sampling with limited or no coordination precludes the identification of temporal and spatial trends and therefore the apparent trends derived from our review should be considered cautiously.
+Our review of records of plastic ingestion by seabirds (table 3.1) seems to indicate that since studies started documenting it, the frequency of occurrence of plastics in Arctic seabirds has stayed relatively stable, while the number of plastic items ingested per individual, as well the total weight, seem to be increasing over time.
+This is coherent with the single genus study carried out by Bond et al. (2013) that showed no significant trend over time in the frequency of plastic ingestion by common and thick-billed murres, while the number of pieces and mass by individual fluctuated from highest in the 1980s, lowest in the late 1990s, and intermediate in contemporary samples.